blackflux/aws-sdk-wrap/README.md

 Provide logger.
 E.g. [logplease](https://github.com/haadcode/logplease) or [lambda-rollbar](https://github.com/simlu/lambda-rollbar).

-If an unexpected error is risen, information is logged using `.error(...)`.
+When an unexpected error is risen, information is logged using `.error(...)`.

 #### config